 General Discussion

 For all our treatment-seekers, the genesis of experiencing gaming-related problems involved a long history of actively playing videogames one or more decades.
 Over these years, gaming had served various psychosocial functions—especially coping in adolescence and later—until gradually reaching an axiological crisis where the individual experiences the activity to have come into a conflict with desires or priorities of high value.
 For some, these moments of self-reflection appear to motivate successful habit changes and new regulation strategies that are sufficient to reduce their dissonance with relative ease.
-For others, dissonance remains part of their daily experience due to various reasons, such as distress caused by detaching from a social community or being persistently unable to follow game time regulation plans.
+For others, dissonance remains a part of their daily experience due to various reasons, such as distress caused by detaching from their game community or being persistently unable to follow time regulation plans.

 On one hand, the “clinical relevance” of gaming disorder (see e.g., Przybylski et al. 2017) seems to largely depend on whichever of the above processes we select as our preferred clinical examples (Figure 1).
 While we highlight, again, that we did not carry out clinical interviews and thus do not make diagnostic claims, the present findings provide evidence for a reality where adults in very different life situations seek treatment for diverse types of gaming problems, some of which characterizable as clinically relevant experiences to more severe degrees and longer periods than others (as we also found in Karhulahti et al. 2023).
-Due to the lack of clinical validation studies with current quantitively used gaming disorder scales, it remains unknown which of the here presented processes and types of gaming problems—if any—the commonly reported epidemiological estimates signify (for relevant ontological literature, see Haslam 2003; Davidson et al. 2022; Karhulahti et al. 2022b).
+Due to a lack of clinical validation studies with the current quantitively used gaming disorder scales (see Carragher et al. 2022), it remains unknown which of the here presented processes and types of gaming problems—if any—the commonly reported epidemiological estimates signify (for relevant ontological literature, see Haslam 2003; Davidson et al. 2022; Karhulahti et al. 2022b).

 On the other hand, it should also be noted that nosologically established addictive episodes, such as those related to various substances, can also be cyclically or temporally experienced and do not require the problems to manifest in a longer continuous manner.
 A recent book-length review of the literature highlights that only a quarter of addictive drug use cases across substances appear to be continuous, thus concluding that “addiction is not a chronic disorder, but a limited and, after some years, perhaps, a self-correcting disorder” (Heyman, 2009, p.
 76).
-Similar conclusions have been made in clinical case studies, as in the following autobiographic work drawing inferences from the researcher’s own years-long heroin addiction:
+Similar conclusions have been made in clinical case studies, as in the following autobiographic work drawing from the researcher’s own years-long heroin addiction:

 in seeking to treat and study addiction, we would do well to ask patients and participants what they experience during and after addiction, and how they perceive their behaviors as contextualized by circumstance … We should ask them what they intend and want to achieve before we define and measure treatment or research outcomes that may or may not comport with what they want.
 As scientists, we should remain skeptical but open to what we might hear (Smith, 2022, pp. 3–4).